 In 1939, the first EM was produced commercially by Siemens under the guidance of Ruska who worked as an electrical engineer and in 1986 Ruska was awarded the Nobel Prize for Physics.

-How does it work?
+How does the Electron Microscope work?

 The basic operation of an electron microscope involves an electron gun producing a beam of electrons from an electric current, the electrons are accelerated using an anode plate to focus on the object.

-All EM’s are composed of an electromagnetic and/or electrostatic lenses, which are made up of a solenoid, which is a coil of wire wrapped around the exterior of a tube.
+All EM’s are composed of electromagnetic and/or electrostatic lenses, which are made up of a solenoid, which is a coil of wire wrapped around the exterior of a tube.
 The specimen is then placed into a vacuum chamber as electrons do not travel well in the air.

-An image is then produced, called an electron micrograph, this is usually seen on a computer screen as electron microscopes typically come accompanied with software for image analysis and observation.
+An image is then produced, called an electron micrograph.
+This is usually seen on a computer screen as electron microscopes typically come accompanied with software for image analysis and observation.

-- Cryofixation
+• Cryofixation

-- Fixation
+• Fixation

-- Dehydration
+• Dehydration

-- Embedding
+• Embedding

-- Sectioning
+• Sectioning

-- Staining
+• Staining

-Transmission Electron Microscope
+Transmission Electron Microscope (TEM)

-The electron beam is passed through the specimen at high speeds (transmission) which produce a high-resolution image.
-This produces a black and white 2D image that can be viewed via the screen.
+The electron beam is passed through the specimen at high speeds (transmission) which produces a high-resolution, black and white 2D image of the specimen surface (topography).
+The image can be viewed via a fluorescent screen.

-Scanning Electron Microscope
+Scanning Electron Microscope (SEM)

 The SEM microscope utilizes multiple solenoids which scan the surface of the specimen and the specimen reflects electrons back when irradiated with the electron beam.